 What Is Zimovane?

-Zimovane, also known as zoplicone, is a prescription drug used in the treatment of insomnia.
+Zimovane, generically known as zopiclone, is a prescription drug used in the treatment of insomnia.
 It is a Schedule IV drug meaning it is only legal when a doctor authorizes use with a prescription.
 It belongs in an umbrella category of drugs known as central nervous system (CNS) depressants along with other hypnotic drugs and alcohol.

 These drugs work similarly to benzos, but they differ in chemical structures.
 They were created with the thought they’d have a lower addiction potential, but there have been studies released disputing those reports.
 Zimovane can be abused for its intoxicating effects, which are similar to the euphoria that alcohol produces.
 In some cases, the drug can create dependence leading to addiction through continued use even as prescribed.